 Drinks and Liquids to Avoid

-Now you know everything you can buy at the store to make healthy keto meals.
+Now that you know everything you can buy at the store to make healthy keto meals, you’re fully prepared to go grocery shopping and make smart choices.

 To help you get started right now and save you the guesswork, below are two easy keto meal plans with their respective shopping lists.